YungBenn/go-gorm-onetomany/README.md

 # go-gorm-onetomany
-Learn how to do One-to-Many relationship in gorm
+Learn how to do CRUD with One-to-Many relationship in gorm